 (A) General provisions.

-(4) A provider-administered pharmaceutical reported on a claim submitted in accordance with Chapter 5160-9 of the Administrative Code is regarded as a pharmacy service rather than a physician service, and payment of the claim is governed by the provisions of that chapter.
+(3) A provider-administered pharmaceutical reported on a claim submitted in accordance with Chapter 5160-9 of the Administrative Code is regarded as a pharmacy service rather than a professional medical service, and payment of the claim is governed by the provisions of that chapter.
 For example, a vaccine, toxoid, or other provider-administered pharmaceutical prescribed for a resident of a long-term care facility (LTCF) and subsequently administered by a LTCF staff member is a pharmacy service.

-(5) Payment for an immunization, injection, or infusion includes payment for related supplies (e.g., alcohol wipes, needles, syringes, and tubing).
+(4) Payment for an immunization, injection, or infusion includes related supplies (e.g., alcohol wipes, needles, syringes, and tubing).

 (B) Coverage of immunizations.
 An immunization has two components: the administration of the vaccine or toxoid and the vaccine or toxoid itself.